 Jenna and Steven were unfamiliar with what Hummingbird House offered.
 “We had never heard of Hummingbird House.
 We clicked on the website and knew immediately that it was the most perfect place for Archie’s end of life care.
 Going there meant that Archie was able to spend some time outside of the hospital walls he had lived in, away from the beeps, alarms, medical equipment and bright lights.”

 It also meant that the family of four could make some very different memories.
 “Hummingbird House gave us a chance to spend time as a family in a non-clinical environment and gave us beautiful memories of what life should have been like with our little warrior.
-Words can’t describe what it meant to our family to be given the opportunity to spend not only Archie’s end of life care, but the following days and weeks after Archie passed away at Hummingbird House.
+Words can’t describe what it meant to our family to be given the opportunity to spend not only Archie’s end of life care, but the following days after Archie passed away at Hummingbird House.

 Coming to Hummingbird House gave Archie and his family the opportunity to do something most families take for granted: camp under the stars.
 “When we arrived at Hummingbird House, we wanted to spend all of our time outside as Archie had spent his entire life in hospital.
 The staff made the area comfortable with cushions, brought us dinner, and kept us hydrated.
 Our little fighter still had quite a bit of fight left in him, and we wanted to remain outside.
 The team brought us out our very own bed so the four of us could sleep under the stars.
 They were available when we needed, but didn’t cramp our space.
 We felt like we were camping under the stars.
 It was truly magical.”